onefoursix/Cloudera-Impala-JDBC-Example/README.md

 	./build-for-current-cdh.sh

 ####Running the example using maven
-To run the example using maven, use the command:
+To run the example using maven, use the run.sh script which looks like this:

 	mvn exec:java -Dexec.mainClass=com.cloudera.example.ClouderaImpalaJdbcExample -Dexec.arguments="SELECT description FROM sample_07 limit 10"